Interview with Artist Louise Champion: Painting the Mundane

 Surprisingly, her regard for the mundane is more of a quiet reverence – she avoids breaking them apart unlike those artists who go the distance and deconstruct the hierarchies of art and common things just to prove a point.
 Louise's art is still deeply rooted in the tradition of photography and painting – to the point that even if she has the option to use modern methods, she refuses to do so.
 For her, there is no pleasure in taking shortcuts.
 There is still that sense that the creative process is a journey that one should take from start to finish.

 While the contemporary art world is often about the glitz, the hype and the glamour, here's an artist that's willing to delve into the** ordinariness of things**.
 I hope to see more new works from Louise in the very near future!
 Please read my short interview with her below.

 1. Your first solo show 'Turning a corner' was inspired by your travels in the US.
 How does living in London inspire your art now or are you still craving to be somewhere else to find inspiration for your art?

 I find inspiration everywhere!
 Living in London is truly inspiring, especially architecturally.
 I find living in a city that is a constant building site truly motivating and stimulating.
-Currently I am fascinated by cranes, and I think they may feature in the next set of work.
+Currently, I am fascinated by cranes, and I think they may feature in the next set of works.